rsanchez/Deep/README.md

     require_once FCPATH.'vendor/autoload.php'

+Unless you are [extending the `BasePlugin` class](#extending-the-baseplugin-class), you will need to boot up Eloquent to use EE's database connection.
+You should do so in your constructor.
+This method is idempotent, so you can safely run it more than once without consequence.

+    \rsanchez\Deep\Deep::bootEloquent(ee());

 ## Query Scopes

 Query scopes are how you can filter your query results.
 They should look familiar, since most of them relate to a native `{exp:channel:entries}` parameter.